 If parents cannot agree on where the child shall live there are three options:

-3. If mediation is unsuccessful, they can apply to court for a child arrangements order to determine where the child should live.
+- If mediation is unsuccessful, they can apply to court for a Child Arrangements Order to determine where the child should live.

-When a child reaches the age of 18, the child arrangements order expires.
+When a child turns 18, the child arrangements order expires.
 Only in exceptional circumstances can you apply for a child arrangements order for a child aged 16 to 18.

-If a residence order was issued prior to April 22nd 2014, or if a person is named as having residence under a child arrangements order, parental responsibility will be automatically granted to the person in whose favour the order is made.
-This parental responsibility will end when the order expires.
+If a residence order was issued before April 22nd 2014, or if a person is named as the person with whom the child lives with under a child arrangements order, parental responsibility will be automatically granted to that person.

 What happens when a child wants to live with the other parent and there is an order in place?

-If the court has issued a residence order or a child arrangements order, and all parties agree to a change in residence, there is no need to apply to the court to have it amended.
+If the court has issued a Residence Order or a Child Arrangements Order, and all parties agree to a change in residence, there is no need to apply to the court to have it amended.
 There is, however, the option of formalising the change by requesting a variation.
+See our How To Guide on variation and discharge.

-There is no need to go to court if there is no residence residence order or child arrangements order in place and both parents are happy with the arrangement.
-However, if the resident parent is unwilling for the child to live with the other parent, a child arrangements order may be required.
+There is no need to go to court if there is no Residence Order or Child Arrangements Order in place and both parents are happy with the arrangement.
+However, if the resident parent is unwilling for the child to live with the other parent, a Child Arrangements Order may be required.

 Can I get legal aid for residence disputes?